-The trial court has broad discretion to limit opening statements, subject only to review for abuse of discretion.661 It is error to discuss evidence that is not eventually offered at the trial.662 None-
+The trial court has broad discretion to limit opening statements, subject only to review for abuse of discretion.
+It is error to discuss evidence that is not eventually offered at the trial.
+Nonetheless, the error is reversible error only if it was calculated to and probably did cause the rendition of an improper judgment.